Palkuchen/wasser/README.md

 This is a student project for a german water testing website.

-Stay free to contact me on Discord under Palkuchen#5876
+Stay free to contact me on Discord via Palkuchen#5876